unicode-org/cldr/ldml/tr35-numbers.md

 * Whitespace (defined as Unicode [Pattern_White_Space](https://util.unicode.org/UnicodeJsps/list-unicodeset.jsp?a=%5Cp%7BPattern_White_Space%7D)) can occur between or around any of the above tokens, with the exception of the tokens in value, digit, and sampleValue.
 * In the syntax, **and** binds more tightly than **or**.
 So **X or Y and Z** is interpreted as **(X or (Y and Z))**.
   * For example, e = 0 and i != 0 and i % 1000000 = 0 and *+v = 0+* or e != 0..5 is parsed as if it were (e = 0 and i != 0 and i % 1000000 = 0 and v = 0) or (e != 0..5)
 * Each plural rule must be written to be self-contained, and not depend on the ordering.
-Thus rules must be mutually exclusive; for a given numeric value, only one rule can apply (i.e., the condition can only be true for one of the pluralRule elements.
+Thus rules must be mutually exclusive; for a given numeric value, only one rule can apply (i.e., the condition can only be true for one of the pluralRule elements).
 Each keyword can have at most one condition.
 The 'other' keyword must have an empty condition: it is only present for samples.
 * The samples should be included, since they are used by client software for samples and determining whether the keyword has finite values or not.
 * The 'other' keyword must have no condition, and all other keywords must have a condition.